-Observing from Figure \ref{fig_iden_dis} and Figure \ref{fig_attri_dis}, the identity disclosure and attribute disclosure decrease with the reduction of $\delta$ because the released QI values correspond to more records with smaller $\delta$ according to Corollary \ref{cor_kn}.
+Observing from Figure \ref{fig_dis}, MuCo provides effective protections against identity disclosure and attribute disclosure.
+The identity disclosure and attribute disclosure decrease with the reduction of $\delta$ because the released QI values correspond to more records with smaller $\delta$ according to Corollary \ref{cor_kn}.
 Therefore, each record is covered with substantial other records that dramatically reduces the probability of being re-identified.
-Note that, since we apply function $randomize\_unchanged\_tuples(group)$ in Algorithm \ref{alg_mc}, the lines in Figure \ref{fig_iden_dis_1} completely coincide on 0.
-Moreover, the probability of disclosure increases when $P_{match}$ raises from 0.3 to 0.7, the probabilities are very similar when $P_{match}$ are 0.7 and 0.8, respectively, and the probability starts to reduce when $P_{match}$ is greater than 0.8.
-Consequently, the experiments demonstrate that the adversary can also be confused even if he has known much information about the target person.
-Note that, the adversary cannot determine the optimal $P_{match}$ in practice because the anonymization process is completely hidden from the adversary.
+Note that, since we perform $randomize\_unchanged\_tuples(group)$ in Algorithm \ref{alg_mc}, the probabilities of identity disclosure in Figure \ref{fig_iden_dis_1} keep at 0.
+Moreover, the probability of disclosure increases when $P_{match}$ raises from 0.3 to 0.7, the probabilities are very similar when $P_{match}$ are 0.7 and 0.8, respectively, and the probability reduces when $P_{match}$ is greater than 0.8.
+Consequently, the experiments demonstrate that the adversary can still be confused even if he has known much information about the target person.
+Additionally, the adversary cannot determine the optimal $P_{match}$ in practice because the anonymization process is hidden for the adversary.

-Furthermore, we also implement Mondrian complying with $l$-diversity for comparison.
-The probabilities of identity disclosure and attribute disclosure are given as Figure \ref{fig_iden_mon} and Figure \ref{fig_attri_mon}, respectively.
-Note that, the probabilities of identity disclosure are completely the same as that of attribute disclosure because the level of protection for identities is compelled to be enhanced to that of sensitive values for meeting the requirement of $l$-diversity.
-Additionally, the anonymized tables by $MutualCover$ provide better protection for identities and sensitive values than that of Mondrian in most experiments and similar protection in the worst case when the adversary chooses $P_{match}$ between 0.7 and 0.8.

-\subsection{Information loss}
+\subsection{Information Loss}

-This subsection measures the information loss of the anonymized tables by $MutualCover$. $ILoss$ \cite{iloss} is a popular metric to estimate the information loss of generalized value.
-We modify $ILoss$ to count the information loss of randomized value as follows:

-where $v$ is the original QI value, $\tilde{v}$ is $v$'s random output value, and $|D_{A}|$ is the size of attribute $A$ containing $v$.
-The overall information loss of the anonymized table $T'$ is:

-The results of $MutualCover$ are shown in Figure \ref{fig_pen_mutual}.
-In addition, we also implement Mondrian complying with $l$-diversity for comparison, and the results are shown in Figure \ref{fig_pen_mon}.